Condor (airline): Airbus A330-900

-The Airbus A330-900 aircraft, which are delivered since December 2022, feature an entirely new cabin but retain Business, Premium Economy and Economy Class with the difference between the two latter ones being 15 cm more legroom and additional amenities and catering.
-All seats feature personal 4K resolution entertainment screens, however other than on the older 767 aircraft all content is free of charge.
+The Airbus A330-900 aircraft, which are delivered since December 2022, feature an entirely new cabin but retain Business, Premium Economy and Economy Class, with the difference between the two latter ones being 15 cm more legroom and additional amenities and catering.
+All seats feature personal 4K resolution entertainment screens, but other than on the older 767 aircraft, all content is free of charge.
 The A330neo is also equipped with in-flight Wi-Fi.
 The Business Class now features a 1-2-1 seating configuration with 180-degree flat-beds and privacy dividers with the first row additionally providing more space and larger entertainment screens for an additional fee.